cubiclesoft/xcron/README.md

 default = ["me"]
 ```

 The Notifiers section allows for two types of notifiers:  Named notifiers and Notifier Groups.
 Named notifiers define a single named target and are JSON objects.
-Notifier Groups are JSON arrays of Named Notifiers.
+Notifier Groups are JSON arrays of Named Notifiers and other Notifier Groups.
 The Notifier Group called "default" is reserved as a default notification target if no target is defined for a job schedule.

 Notifiers have optional error limiting available to limit the number of times sequential errors are sent.
 This feature dramatically reduces notification flooding when error conditions arise.